-Westward Gold Inc. (formerly IM Exploration Inc.) (the "Company" or "Westward" or "WG") was incorporated under the Canada Business Corporations Act on April 19, 2017.
-On October 5, 2021, the Company announced a name change from IM Exploration Inc. to Westward Gold Inc. The Company is in the business of acquiring, exploring and evaluating mineral resource properties.
-The Company's common shares are currently trading on the Canadian Securities Exchange (the "CSE") under the symbol "WG" (prior to October 7, 2021, the Company traded under the symbol "IM").
+IM Exploration Inc. (formerly Prize Exploration Inc.) (the "Company" or "IM Exploration" or "IM") was incorporated under the Canada Business Corporations Act on April 19, 2017.
+The Company is in the business of acquiring, exploring and evaluating mineral resource properties.
+The Company's shares ("Common Shares") are trading on the Canadian Securities Exchange (the "CSE") under the symbol "IM".
 The address of the Company's corporate office and registered office address is 1090 West Georgia Street, Suite 700, Vancouver, BC, V6E 3V7.

-These condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-Realization values may be substantially different from carrying values as shown, and the financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+These condensed interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
+Realization values may be substantially different from carrying values as shown and the financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.